linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 <p style="font-family:courier;"><i>

 Las Vegas responders continued their search for the shooter as the terrifying sound of quick-succesion gunshots engulfed the festival grounds.
-At least six officers searched Mandalay Bay hotel floor by floor before they found Paddock's room within minutes of the shooting.
+At least six officers searched Mandalay Bay hotel floor by floor before they found Paddock's room minutes after the shooting started.
 Paddock, a 64-year old resident of a Mesquite, Nevada retirement community, had apparently rented a two-room suite in the hotel four days before the massacre.
 As police closed in on his position, Paddock shot and wounded a hotel security officer through the door before <a href="https://www.lvmpd.com/en-us/Pages/default.aspx" target="_blank">Las Vegas Metropolitan Police Department (LVMPD) SWAT</a> used explosives to breach room 32135.
 Inside, they found Paddock dead.
 He had killed himself.
 After 10 minutes of terror that seemed like an eternity, it was finally over.<br><br>

 The barrage from the 32nd floor lasted several minutes but the damage was extensive.
 Initially, the number of fatalities had climbed to 20.
 Two hours later, the number had pushed past 50, making it the deadliest active shooter event in recent history.
 At least two off-duty police officers were shot and killed.
 Two other police officers were injured, one of them critically.
 Over 500 people were wounded.</i></p>